 Inflation and Disintermediation

-In a country-level panel from 1870 to 2016, large increases in inflation are associated with lower future bank credit-to-GDP, even in the absence of monetary tightening.
-The lending contraction is primarily driven by banks with balance sheets most negatively exposed to inflation increases.
-To better understand how inflation shocks transmit to the macroeconomy through a banking channel, we study an unexpected inflation increase in the U.S. in early-1977.
-Our identification strategy exploits differences in reserve requirements across U.S. states for Fed nonmember banks, leading banks to be differentially exposed to unexpected inflation increases.
-More exposed banks reduce lending, which in turn reduces local house prices, construction employment, and capital expenditure at bank-dependent firms.
-Our results suggest that an important consequence of inflation is its distortion of the banking sector.
+In a 47-country panel, large inflation increases are followed by aggregate lending contractions, driven by banks with balance sheets most exposed to inflation.
+We explore how rising inflation affects the macroeconomy through a banking channel by studying an early-1977 unexpected increase in inflation in the U.S. Our identification strategy exploits differences in reserve requirements across U.S. states for Fed nonmember banks, leading banks to be differentially exposed to unexpected inflation increases.
+More exposed banks cut lending, reducing local house prices, construction employment, and firm investment.
+Our results suggest an important consequence of inflation is its impairment of the banking sector.

 Keywords: inflation, monetary economics, banking, bank credit channel